burrrata/cryptoeconomics.study_rust_edition/src/ch3/chapter_summary.md

 // This struct holds all the data needed for
 // the chosen state transition protocol.
-// In this case we're doign PoW, but if you
+// In this case we're doign PoS, but if you
-// wanted to impliment PoS you would write a new
+// wanted to impliment PoW you would write a new
 // STF struct and new verify_pending_tx and proof
 // functions.
 #[derive(Debug)]
 pub struct STF {
     version: String, // PoA, PoW, PoS, etc...
-    difficulty: i32, // currently PoW difficulty
+    difficulty: i32,
-    max: i32, // max time/tries for valid proof
+    validator: i32,
 }

 impl STF {

+    // A "random beacon"
+    pub fn random_validator_selection(state: &mut State) {

+        let validator: i32 = thread_rng().gen_range(0, state.validators.len() as i32);
+        state.stf.validator = validator;
+    }

     // This function encodes the rules of what qualifies as a "valid tx" pub fn verify_pending_tx(state: &mut State) -> Vec<TX> {